-The seasonal consumption/ expenditure analyses in Figure 9 have been generated by combining information on total income with seasonal calendar data showing when different sources of food and cash become available.
-The results in Figure 9 suggest that deficits for the very poor in the agro-pastoral livelihood zone (LZ 3, Temera) are likely to occur mainly from June through September 2012.
-This type of analysis is available by livelihood zone, with the worst deficits in each zone occurring during an extended hunger season at the end of the consumption year.
+The seasonal consumption/ expenditure analyses in Figures 8a and 8b have been generated by combining information on total income with seasonal calendar data showing when different sources of food and cash become available.
+The results in Figure 8a suggest that livelihood protection deficits for poor households in the Mangalme agro-pastoral livelihood zone are likely to have started from December 2011.
+Survival deficits are likely to fall in the period July - September 2012, the peak of the hunger season.